learn-co-curriculum/binary-and-hexadecimal/README.md

 Assigning 1 hex digit per byte we get:

 `1000 1101 1111 0101`

 `   8    D    F    5`

 I think about this using decimal as an intermediate step.

 `1101` is `8 + 4 + 0 + 1 = 13`, and 13 is D in hex because `A = 10`, `B
 = 11`, `C = 12`, and `D = 13`.

+Hex gets used for a lot of stuff too.

+* Colors

+We use RGB for colors often in things like CSS.
+RGB is named as such because it has a value for a Red channel, Green channel, and Blue channel.
+Each channel has a value from 0 - 255, that's 8 bits or a byte.

+0 looks like `0000 0000` and 255 is `1111 1111`

+So, if we have an RGB value of 255, 255, 255 then this is `0xFFFFFF`.

+* Memory addresses

+The computer keeps track of where data is stored in memory using a bunch of sequential numbers called memory addresses.
+These are typically represented using a hexadecimal representation because it's shorter than binary but is still a convenient represenation of the bits.